 Talk to your landlord if you are having trouble paying the rent.
 You should:

-    All of these things will show you are making an effort to deal with the situation and may even prevent your landlord from taking further action (such as eviction).
+All of these things will show that you’re making an effort to deal with the situation and might even prevent your landlord from taking further action (such as eviction).

 Find out more about dealing with rent arrears:

 - If you live in England on the Shelter England website